Canon 1D vs 5D Mark III

 - More compact: Is smaller (152x116mm vs 156x158mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 635g or 40 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (950 versus 500) out of a single battery charge.

 - More affordable: Was introduced into a lower priced category (46 percent cheaper at launch).

 - More modern: Reflects 10 years and 5 months of technical progress since the 1D launch.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1D or the 5D Mark III handle or perform in practice.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1D or the 5D Mark III handle or perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Other camera comparisons